Thermal response functions and second sound in graphene: Time-dependent sources

 \section{Time-dependent sources}

-In this section we elucidate second sound generated by time-dependent sources.
+In this section we elucidate oscillatory heat transport generated by time-dependent sources.
 We note that TTG studies generally involve a single pulse with short time duration occurring at a single wave vector $\bm{q}$ to describe the grating period.
 However, at least in principle, these excitations could be made to be time-dependent.
 In our original work \cite{Fernando_2020} we briefly discussed the response to time-dependent sources.
-Here the physics is elucidated in more detail, including predictions of where second sound might be either enhanced or suppressed by changing the frequency $\omega$ of the excitation source for a specific $\bm{q}$.
+Here the physics is elucidated in more detail, including predictions of where oscillatory transport might be either enhanced or suppressed by changing the frequency $\omega$ of the excitation source for a specific $\bm{q}$.
 The main physical consideration here is the observation that the heat-current lags the excitation which generated it, and as a result, the transport is always out of phase with the excitation.
 This is in direct contrast to Fourier's law, where the current response is instantaneous.

 Here we consider an excitation source given by,

 Then following Ref. \cite{Fernando_2020}, the time-dependent temperature field, including the effect of the heating source, is given by,

 It is also useful to write this expression in a different form that shows the phase difference between the heating source and the temperature response,